What will I be doing at a Workshop?

 - You should prepare or, at least, be familiar with all of the passages (even those you have not been specifically assigned).
 You can find all of the other passages on the Workshop schedule, which the host church will email to you.
 Try to read each passage.
 Try to formulate a sense of the main idea in the passage.
 You might be asked serve as a responder (see above).
 The better each person is prepared on each text, the easier it is to respond and the better the feedback and discussion will be for the whole group.

 When preparing your worksheets, of course, you might have some questions.
 Some of the terminology might be unfamiliar.
 You might not be quite sure what we want.
 In order to help you, we have prepared a small group preparation guide to help you work through the worksheet (see below).
 Do your own work in the text using the worksheet first, only going to commentaries much later in the process, if at all.
-And of course, always feel free to contact us if you have any questions, concerns, or simply want all the right answers in advance (because we totally have those and are willing to share).
+And of course, always feel free to contact us if you have any questions or concerns.